 Shanks starts out

-1959 - Bill Shankly's first game in charge ended in a convincing 4-0 defeat at home by Cardiff City, who were promoted ahead of us that year.
+1959 - Bill Shankly’s first game in charge ended in a convincing 4-0 defeat at home by Cardiff City, who were promoted ahead of us that year.
 A crowd of 27,291 watched the floodlit game which resulted in our eighth League defeat of the season and remained our most recent meeting with the Bluebirds until our Carling Cup tie in October 2007.
-Full-back Allan Jones played the first of his five reds games, as Derek Tapscott struck two of his six goals against the reds, with Johnny Watkins nabbing one of his four past us, and Joe Bonson one of his five.
+Full-back Allan Jones played the first of his five reds games, as Derek Tapscott struck the last two of his six goals against the reds, with Johnny Watkins nabbing the final one of his four past us, and Joe Bonson one of his five.

 1986 - Ryan Babel was born in Amsterdam.
 He signed from Ajax for £11.5m in July 2007, proving a very useful asset in his first season, especially from the bench, as he equalled Djibril Cissé’s club record of seven strikes in a season as a substitute.
 However, subsequent campaigns were far less productive, and he struck a total of 22 times in 146 appearances before being sold to German side TSG 1899 Hoffenheim for £6m in January 2011.

 1997 - American keeper Brad Friedel signed from US side Columbus Crew for £1m.
 He went on to appear 31 times between our sticks before joining Blackburn Rovers in November 2000 on a free transfer.